In a year full of uncertainty, Jaden Hardy‘s decision hasn’t become any easier.

 In transition, Hardy is a high-flyer.
 He’ll zoom ahead of the pack to throw down powerful slams.

-The Henderson, NV, native has one of the prettiest shots I’ve seen from a high school player.
+The Henderson, NV native and 2021 McDonald's All-American has one of the prettiest shots I've seen from a high school player.
 He keeps the elbow tight, feet square, and fluidly goes through his motion.
 Hardy can create a jumper in any situation: off the dribble, in transition, and off the catch.
 He shoots with soft touch, beautiful rotation and is particularly skillful at finding openings as a spot-up shooter.

 As a lead guard, Hardy is a playmaker and has good court vision.
 He can set up defenders and find open teammates.
 He’ll need to tighten up the handle as he progresses.
 I believe Hardy would maximize his abilities playing off the ball.